mukhal/mukhal.github.io/_posts/2019-6-03-Lightweight-Conv.md

 ---
 layout: post
-title: "Paper Discussion: Pay Less Attention with Lightweight and Dynamic Convolutions"
+title: "Lightweight and Dynamic Convolutions Explained"
 author: Muhammad Khalifa
 comments: true
 published: true
 ---

-**Paper Brief**  : While [Self-attention](https://arxiv.org/abs/1706.03762) has recently dominated the state-of-the-art arena for various NLP tasks, Self-attention suffers from quadratic time complexity in terms of the the input size.
+I have recently came across a very interesting paper named [**Pay Less Attention with Lightweight and Dynamic Convolutions**](https://arxiv.org/abs/1901.10430).
+The prime motivation of the paper is that [Self-attention](https://arxiv.org/abs/1706.03762) models suffer from quadratic time complexity in terms of the the input size.
 This papers proposes a variant of the convolution operation named Lightweight Convolutions that scales linearly with the input size while performaing comparably with state-of-the-art self-attention models.

-## Approach
+### And What are these Lightweight Convolutions Anyway?
-Given a sequence of words `$X \in \mathbb{R}^{n \times d}$`, where $n$ is the sequence length and $d$ is the word embeddings dimension, we want to tranform $X$ into output matrix of the same shape `$O \in \mathbb{R}^{n \times d}$`:
+Given a sequence of words `$X \in \mathbb{R}^{n \times d}$`, where $n$ is the sequence length and $d$ is the word embeddings dimension, we want to tranform $X$ into an output matrix of the same shape `$O \in \mathbb{R}^{n \times d}$`:

 **Self Attention** : Self attention will compute a Key matrix $K$ and a query matrix $Q$ and a value matrix $V$ through linear tranformations of $X$.
 Then the output is computed by :